Book a Tour →

 Can I visit the Blue Mountains on a day trip?

 Yes, a day trip allows you to see major highlights including Echo Point, Scenic World, and Wentworth Falls.
-However, 2-3 days lets you explore bushwalking trails, Jenolan Caves, and experience the region without rushing.
+However, 2–3 days lets you explore bushwalking trails, Jenolan Caves, and experience villages like Leura and Blackheath without rushing.
+If you're joining an organised tour from Sydney, most full-day tours operate 10–12 hours and cover the main highlights comprehensively.

 Are the Blue Mountains suitable for children?

-Absolutely!
-Many attractions are family-friendly including Scenic World rides, easy lookout walks, and picnic areas.
+Absolutely.
+Many attractions are family-friendly including Scenic World rides (all four rides including the famous railway), easy lookout walks, picnic areas, and the Featherdale Wildlife Park en route.
 Some challenging bushwalks are not suitable for young children.
 Always supervise kids near cliff edges.
+Note that Echo Point and some lookouts are stroller-friendly, but most trails are not.

 What should I wear and bring?